isomerpages/nlb-reference/_singapore-people/I to S/Raffles in Southeast Asia.md

 </div>
 <p><strong>All rights reserved, The Royal Asiatic Society of Great Britain and Ireland, 2017</strong>
 </p>
-<p><strong><a href="http://eresources.nlb.gov.sg/printheritage/browse/Malay_Manuscripts_Royal_Asiatic_Society_GBI.aspx" rel="noopener noreferrer nofollow" target="_blank">Malay manuscripts from the Royal Asiatic Society of Great Britain and Ireland</a> (via BookSG)</strong>
+<p><strong><a href="http://eresources.nlb.gov.sg/printheritage/browse/Malay_Manuscripts_Royal_Asiatic_Society_GBI.aspx" rel="noopener noreferrer nofollow" target="_blank">Malay manuscripts from the Royal Asiatic Society of Great Britain and Ireland</a></strong>
 </p>
-<p>A collection of 11 Malay manuscripts digitised from the Raffles Collection
+<p>A collection of manuscripts digitised from the Raffles Collection in the
-in the Library of the Royal Asiatic Society of Great Britain and Ireland.</p>
+Library of the Royal Asiatic Society of Great Britain and Ireland.</p>
 <p>The copies were made digitally available through a collaborative digitisation
 project between the National Library of Singapore and the Royal Asiatic Society of Great Britain and Ireland.</p>